 The best thing to clean leather with is a premade leather cleaner.
 You don't want to use homemade solutions, like vinegar or baking soda.
 Those will strip the leather of its natural oils and slowly destroy the item.

-You should not use Dawn soap to clean leather.
+You should not use Dawn wash leather.
 Dawn's ingredients are great on greasy dishes, which is exactly why it will damage your leather.
 When in doubt, opt for a premade leather cleaner, like our Leather Honey Leather Cleaner or Leather Honey Suede & Nubuck Cleaner.

 More tips on leather cleaning: